 The startup handed Taivara a typical binder and said, “Turn this into an app design.”

 The startup was in its earliest stage at the time.
 To be frank, they simply didn’t have the budget to build a fully-functional product.

 Luckily, we had the solution.
 Without writing a single line of code, we created a prototype that would look and feel like the real deal.
 Doing so gave us the ability to put the product in the hands of our customers while only spending a fraction of the budget.

 Don’t Judge a Book by its Cover

 The mobile app was just the surface.
-The reporting was easy, but in order to make it a proper product, it needed a proper client management system.
+The reporting was easy, but in order to make it a proper product, it needed a proper client management and billing system.
 One that can be spun out to a new customer at the drop of a hat.
 Customers would need to handle their clients’ schedules, medications, and service plans in a simple-to-use display.
 All that information would need to talk to the mobile application and be stored safely and securely…

 Not a problem.